-B.9.
+B.7.
 Multiline statements in the console view

-Another improvement of JIDE/HIPE compared to other Jython interpreters is that it allows multiline statements.
-The backslash (\) character at the end prevents execution of the line when hitting Enter and the statement can be continued.
+Another improvement of JIDE compared to other Jython interpreters is that it allows multiline statements.
+The backslash ($\)$ character at the end prevents execution of the line when pressing Enter and the statement can be continued.